 Private Blog Networks: What Are They & Why You Should Avoid Them

-Link building is key to any SEO strategy and is something you should not neglect if you want your site to rank in Google’s search engine result pages.
+Link building is key to any SEO strategy and should not neglect if you want your site to rank in Google’s search engine result pages.
 Backlinks are also one of three major ranking factors, along with RankBrain and page content.

-However, earning organic backlinks isn’t a walk in the park, and it often takes time before you start to see results.
-Because of the effort and time required, some marketers often turn to black hat SEO to get fast results, with a common method being the use of private blog networks (PBNs).
+However, earning organic backlinks isn’t a walk in the park, and it often takes time to see results.
+Because of the effort and time required, some marketers often turn to black hat SEO to get fast results, with a common method being using private blog networks (PBNs).

 What is a Private Blog Network (PBN)?

 PBNs are networks of websites built with the sole purpose of providing backlinks to their target websites.
-The link network aims to manipulate Google by masking as legitimate websites and linking to their targets with the single intention of boosting keyword rankings.
+The link network aims to manipulate Google by masking legitimate websites and linking to their targets to boost keyword rankings.

 Furthermore, PBNs typically consist of expired domains with high domain authority.
-While this method may be perceived as powerful methods of link building, it directly violates Google’s best practices as these websites hold no actual user-value.
+While this method may be perceived as a powerful method of link building, it directly violates Google’s best practices as these websites hold no actual user value.

-PBN-owners typically use a combination of techniques in their attempt to hide themselves from being detected.
+PBN owners typically use a combination of techniques to hide from being detected.
 Such techniques may include: